 For in the context of English moral philosophy… it appears legitimate to discuss whether it might be ‘morally right’ in some circumstances to adopt that procedure; but it cannot be argued that the procedure would in any circumstances be just.

-When thinking about the good life, then, rather than relatively empty or ‘thin’ concepts like ‘morality’, Anscombe recommends we use ‘thick’, action-guiding concepts like ‘truthful’ and ‘untruthful’, ‘just’ and ‘unjust’, ‘loyal’ and ‘disloyal’, ‘courageous’ and ‘cowardly’.
+Instead of confused or ‘thin’ concepts like ‘morality’, for instance, we could use ‘thick’, action-guiding concepts like ‘truthful’ and ‘untruthful’, ‘just’ and ‘unjust’, ‘loyal’ and ‘disloyal’, ‘courageous’ and ‘cowardly’.

-Aristotelianism, Confucianism, Stoicism: none of these moral philosophies needed complicated conceptions of ‘morality’ in order to inform us about living well.
+Aristotelianism, Confucianism, Stoicism: none of these moral philosophies needed complicated, law-based conceptions of ‘morality’ in order to inform us about living well.

 Rather than ‘morally right’ and ‘morally wrong’, it is action-guiding concepts like courage, wisdom, temperance, kindness, compassion, justice, and integrity - long championed by ancient philosophers from East and West - that show us what it means to develop good character and, accordingly, live a good life.